libriscv/libriscv/README.md

 libriscv is an ultra-low latency emulator, designed specifically to have very low overheads when sandboxing certain programs, such as game scripts.

 Goals:
-- Change the conversation around scripting, overhead is reduced to almost nothing
+- Lowest possible latency
-- Type-safe VM call and system call interfaces
+- Modern, type-safe VM call and system call interfaces
 - [Secure speculation-safe sandbox](SECURITY.md)
 - Low attack surface, only 20k LOC
 - Platform-independent and super-easy to embed
-- Ship high-performance enmulation through DLLs on end-user systems (eg. Windows)
+- Shippable high-performance emulation on end-user systems through DLLs (eg. Windows)

 Non goals:
-- Just-in-time compilation
 - Wide support for Linux system calls
-- Other attack surface inflators
+- Higher performance at the cost of call latency

 ## Benchmarks